People sometimes ask me for writing workshop recommendations.

 I’ve learned that you will evolve as a writer.
 Early on, you might not be ready as a writer to hear criticism of your work; you might not be able to learn certain things yet.
 You’ll need different things as you evolve.
 And always, the more you know about writing, the more you’re able to absorb from workshops.

 And not all workshops are created equal.
+And quality doesn’t really depend on whether they are online or in-person.

-Online workshops are no different than in-person ones, but I can recommend without reservation Odyssey Writing Workshop’s Online Classes.
+I can recommend without reservation Odyssey Writing Workshop’s Online Classes.

 I’ve taken quite a few: